Table of contents

 Poverty focus and other policy objectives

-Allocated 34.7% of its bilateral ODA (USD 13.2 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation) and development food aid.
-In addition, 0.1% of bilateral ODA went to social protection support.
+Allocated 3.7% of its bilateral ODA (USD 1.4 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Committed USD 3.2 million (9.6% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response, agriculture, forestry, fishing and other multisector.
+Committed USD 1.4 million (4.7% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response, other multisector and health.

-Committed USD 0.7 million (2% of its bilateral allocable ODA) to development co-operation projects and programmes that promote the inclusion and empowerment of persons with disabilities.
+Committed USD 400 000 (1.1% of its bilateral allocable ODA) to development co-operation projects and programmes that promote the inclusion and empowerment of persons with disabilities.

-Committed USD 0.5 million (1.6% of its bilateral allocable ODA) to the mobilisation of domestic resources in developing countries.
-Regarding the payment of local tax and customs duties for ODA-funded goods and services, the Slovak Republic does not typically seek tax exemptions.
-It makes this information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.
+Committed USD 1 million (3.3% of its bilateral allocable ODA) to the mobilisation of domestic resources in developing countries.
+Regarding the payment of local tax and customs duties for ODA-funded goods and services, the Slovak Republic does not typically seek exemptions.
+It does not have a general policy and it makes information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.

-Committed USD 2.1 million (6.3% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2023.
+Committed USD 2.2 million (7% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2024.
+Learn more by exploring the Aid for Trade dashboard.

 Mobilised private finance

 Copy link to Mobilised private financeThe Slovak Republic uses leveraging mechanisms to mobilise private finance for sustainable development.
-In 2023, the Slovak Republic’s Slovak Agency for International Development Cooperation (SAIDC) mobilised USD 0.2 million from the private sector through simple co-financing.
+In 2024, the Slovak Agency for International Development Cooperation (SAIDC) mobilised USD 100 000 from the private sector through simple co-financing.
+This constituted a 55.3% decrease compared to 2023.

 Institutional set-up

 Copy link to Institutional set-upThe Slovak Republic’s development co-operation system operates under the unified brand of SlovakAid, encompassing multiple government actors.
-The Ministry of Foreign and European Affairs (MFEA) plays the lead role in managing development co-operation and oversees the Slovak Agency for International Development Cooperation (SAIDC).
+The Ministry of Foreign and European Affairs (MFEA) plays the lead role in managing development co-operation and oversees SAIDC.
 Other key actors include the Ministry of Finance, which engages in public financial management, good governance and private sector development initiatives, as well as the Ministries of Education, Environment, Interior and Defence (the latter two for humanitarian assistance).
 The Slovak import-export bank, EXIMBANKA, is developing concessional loans for businesses looking to invest in emerging markets and developing countries.
 The Slovak Development Cooperation Coordination Committee, chaired by the Secretary of State of the MFEA, brings together relevant actors and compiles the annual bilateral ODA plan.

 The Coordination Committee for Development Cooperation includes representatives of civil society active in development co-operation, humanitarian assistance and global citizenship education, which are co‑ordinated under the umbrella body Ambrela.